glide-browser/glide/src/glide/docs/hints.md

 You can press `<Esc>` to exit `hint` mode at any time.

 **Note:** Hints are static.
-Scroll or DOM changes require pressing `f` again to regenerate, although existing hints will still work.
+Scroll or DOM changes require pressing `f` again to regenerate, although existing hints will still point to their original elements.

 # Reference